alexander-shvets/arduino-midi-buttons/README.md

 ## Run Script
 #### (to connect Arduino device with MIDI input software)

-1. Open MadMapper, make sure that it created MIDI input port (see Preferences).
+1. Open MadMapper, make sure that it created MIDI Input Device (see Preferences).
 2. On Command Line type:

 ```